AARP Eye Center

 Example: A 79-year-old tripped over the cord to a string of Christmas lights and fell.

-Adults age 65 and older are already at higher risk of falls, with about 1 out of every 4 falling each year.
-And during the holiday season, there are more obstacles than ever to navigate.
+Adults age 65 and older are already at higher risk of falls, with about 1 in 4 falling each year.
+And during the holiday season, they have to navigate more obstacles than ever.

 People stumble over wrapping paper, decorations, light cords and toys scattered across the floor, says Janice Williams, director of the Injury Prevention Center at Atrium Health Carolinas Medical Center in Charlotte, North Carolina.